Nike Savaleos Review: Everything You Need to Know

 Maybe the biggest stand out feature to the Savaleo, is the addition of a hand stand push up clip, a feature adopted from the Nike Metcon range we are all so familiar with already.
 This extra inch of material has been designed to help you guide up and down the wall without the need to quickly swap shoes.

-Taking elements from both the Romaleos and the Metcon range, the Saveleos present a functional miso-mash of the two.
+Taking elements from both the Romaleos and the Metcon range, the Savaleos present a functional mish-mash of the two.
 The rigid, wide sole features, although perfect for weightlifting, also features increased grip around the outer edges of the toe box, helping you twist and turn in more dynamic, lateral movements such as box jumps between your lifting sets.

-The lightweight and perforated upper, a near mirro image of the Romaleos range, showcases the removal of one strap, removing any unnecessary weight to keep the shoe as light and fast as possible.
+The lightweight and perforated upper, a near mirror image of the Romaleos range, showcases the removal of one strap, removing any unnecessary weight to keep the shoe as light and fast as possible.

 The Savaleos are perfect for more dynamic, lateral movements such as box jumps between your heavy lifting sets.

 The Savaleos are the beginning of a new type of shoe in the Nike Training range.
 They very attractively bridge the gap between Functional Fitness and Olympic Weightlifting, in a sleek and minimal design.

 This shoe is the perfect entry level option, ideal for those new to lifting, but not quite ready to commit to the higher price point of its predecessor.

 The Savaleos are also for anyone that may not be new to training, but their mobility demands they have an elevated heel in workouts/Metcons that include weight-lifting.